“Am I Covered?” : Understanding Your Counselling Options

 Access

-To access EAP counselling, employees typically telephone a call centre and speak with an intake staff person who arranges an appointment with a counsellor who is part of the EAP company’s network of in-house or satellite service providers.
+To access EAP counselling, employees typically contact a call centre and speak with an intake counsellor who arranges an appointment with a personal counsellor who is part of the EAP company’s network of in-house or satellite service providers.
 An appointment is usually available between 24-72 hours after the time of the initial call.

 During the initial phone call, clients may request a gender preference for their counsellor or also request a therapist with experience in a particular area.
-Clients may even ask to work with a therapist that they met with previously.
+Clients may even ask to work with a therapist that they met with previously through their EAP provider.
 Sometimes clients are assigned to whichever counsellor is available, particularly if it is a time-sensitive situation.
 Clients may be able to have their EAP counselling provided by a private practitioner of their choice, up to a certain amount of sessions, if that therapist is willing to sign on with the EAP company as a network provider.

 Counsellors and Qualifications